Fiona McMahon PT, DPT (Pronouns: She, Her, Hers)

 It can.
 Also, problems in the pelvic floor can commonly mimic symptoms of UTIs (burning with urination, frequency, urgency, etc.,.).
 The pelvic floor is a group of muscles between the tail-bone and the pubic bone, and they surround the urethra, bladder, anorectal opening, and genital region.
 For people with incomplete bladder emptying, a tight pelvic floor may be playing a role.
 The pelvic floor has many functions, but one of its functions is to open and close the doors (sphincters) that hold pee in and let it out.
 If the pelvic floor is tight, it’s hard for the muscles to relax and for the pee to exit.
 More importantly, when the pelvic floor is held in tension it prevents the detrusor (bladder squeezer muscle) from emptying the bladder well.

 Additionally, tight pelvic floor muscles, specifically in the urogenital diaphragm layer (the superficial pelvic floor muscle layer), can feel a lot like a UTI when they are tight.
-Some women will experience irritation in this area after intercourse, which can feel a lot like a bladder infection.
-Women who repeatedly test negative for UTI’s but have symptoms could have pelvic floor dysfunction!
+Some people with female anatomy will experience irritation in this area after intercourse, which can feel a lot like a bladder infection.
+People with female anatomy who repeatedly test negative for UTI’s but have symptoms could have pelvic floor dysfunction!
 It’s wild, I know.

 Bladder Tips for us All